 No person, however, will be turned away from Kavana, based on the amount of their financial contribution.
 We hope that everyone will make a meaningful stretch, but if the average cost is not feasible, we recommend an amount of 1 – 2% of your annual household income.

 Of course, we hope those that can contribute a greater amount do so to help us maintain the necessary revenue for ongoing operations, continued growth and the innovative programming we all value.

 Liz Thompson, Director of Operations

 Liz joined Kavana’s staff in 2010, and since then she’s been the “first point of contact” for most people who reach out to Kavana.
-Her warmth and friendliness on email, the phone, or in person help make this a welcoming community.
+Liz manages the day-to-day operations of running our non-profit organization.
+Her warmth and friendliness on email, the phone, or in person help make Kavana a welcoming community.

 Kavana's team of educators come from a wide array of backgrounds, which provides our students with an authentic learning environment.